-An online database of nearly 10,000 foundation and public charity programs that fund students, artists, researchers, and other individual grantseekers.
+An online database of nearly 10,000 foundation and public charity programs that fund students, artists, researchers, and other individual grant seekers.
+NEW: The application also provides direct access to Requests for Proposals (RFPs) for individuals not associated with a nonprofit right on its homepage.

 Additional resources for finding grants can also be found on the websites below:

 Grants for Nonprofits is a webpage provided by the Michigan State University Library.
-It is a collection of funding sources, arranged by subject.
+It is a compilation of resources for grant and financial aid seekers.

 TGCI, the Grantsmanship Center, offers links to grants including international funders.
 Search by geographic region.